CTNC is excited to welcome the 2018 Diversity in Conservation Internship Program participants!

 Meet our 2018 Diversity in Conservation Interns!

-Tamia Dame is a student at AB Tech Community College in Asheville, taking classes to complete her degree in Environmental Management and Policy at UNC Asheville.
-Raised in rural Lenoir NC, Tamia has always had a love for mountains and the outdoors.
-This summer she will be serving as a Youth Education Leadership Program (YELP) Assistant for Asheville GreenWorks, where she will help facilitate educational workshops and work days with local environmental organizations for young people of color.
+Tamia Dame is a student at Asheville-Buncombe Technical Community College in Asheville, taking classes to complete her degree in environmental management and policy at UNC-Asheville.
+Raised in rural Lenoir, N.C, Tamia has always had a love for mountains and the outdoors.
+This summer she will be serving as a Youth Education Leadership Program (YELP) assistant for Asheville GreenWorks, where she will help facilitate educational workshops and workdays with local environmental organizations for young people of color.

 “I hope to build meaningful relationships, gain leadership skills, and make significant progress toward earning a North Carolina Environmental Educator Certification.”